Add to Cart: The Local Indie Fabric Stores You Need to Know

 For today’s maker, sewing your values has never been easier with all the options available; you could create a handmade wardrobe sewn entirely from upcycled or secondhand fabric, or choose to buy new fabric or a mix of both.

-At Peppermint, there’s nothing we love more than discovering independent local businesses – and we love sewing, so of course it made sense to combine the best of both worlds and share some of the unique indie fabric shops in Australia (and a few beyond).
+At Peppermint, there’s nothing we love more than discovering independent local businesses doing good things.
+And we love sewing – so we thought why not combine the best of both worlds and share some of the unique and memorable indie fabric shops in Australia we’ve discovered lately.
 You’re welcome.
 Your wallet, however, may not thank us.

-It’s by no means an exhaustive list, rather a small curation of some of the incredible fabric stores out there – a list that’s growing by the day, and that will help you decide where to buy fabric!
-And if you need an excuse to indulge these lovely fabric businesses, here’s our sewing patterns to get you started…
+It’s by no means an exhaustive list, rather a small curation of some of the incredible fabric stores out there – a list that’s growing by the day!
+And if you need an excuse to indulge these lovely fabric businesses, here’s our free patterns to get you started…

 Doops Designs